MaterializeInc/materialize/doc/developer/guide.md

 ```

 This will start a new shell with all the necessary dependencies available and
 pinned to the correct version.
-Reach out to @jamii for more information.

 [Homebrew]: https://brew.sh
 [confluent-install]: https://docs.confluent.io/current/installation/installing_cp/index.html